d1ll0n/stack-packer/README.md

 - section separation comments
 - struct definition comment at the top of the file

+**--constantsFile, -c**
+Generates a separate file for constants.

+If this option is not provided, it will default to true if the output location is a directory.

 ### Input file notes

 **Files should only define one struct**